Dried hydrangeas are beautiful in Fall decor and today I’m going to show you how to dry them!

 It’s very easy to dry and preserve hydrangeas, and in a way, they almost dry themselves.
-Once dry, they can last and look beautiful for years, with just a little bit of care.
+And once they are dry, they can last and look beautiful for years, with just a little bit of care.

-You can dry hydrangeas in several different ways, and I’m going to show you two methods that I’ve used with success.
+Drying hydrangeas can be accomplished in several different ways, and I’m going to show you two methods that I’ve used with success.

 To be honest, there have been some years that I have failed at getting any of them to dry correctly.

-This summer, my hydrangea bushes didn’t produce very many flowers at all, so I’ve not been able to dry any.
-However, last year, I dried more than I ever have, and they turned out beautifully.
+Last summer, my hydrangea bushes didn’t produce very many flowers at all, so I wasn’t able to dry any.
+However, the previous year, I dried more than I ever have, and they turned out beautifully.

 One of the methods that I’ve used in drying hydrangeas is the water drying method.